appacademy/SWEO-Part-Time-Resources/2-Module/3-week/2-day/README.md

 - Some questions to start us off...
   - Why can't we effectively use 'time' to test the efficiency of our code?
-    - too many factors to play, ie machine speed, weather, different conditions
+    - too many variables, ie machine, weather, other factors.
   - What is Big-O notation concerned with?
     - Best, average or worst case?
-      - we are usually concerned with the worst case of big-O
+      - more concerned with worst case scenarios, but an average is definitely notable.
     - Specific tests run or general trend of many tests run?
-      - general tests run, not just specific instances of a test being run
+      - general trend.
     - Tests with similar sizes, or tests with different sizes?
-      - different sizes because we want to think about all different applications when running a program
+      - different sizes for sure, because we want to see how our code reacts with different inputs.
     - What are the three complexities we read about?
+      - linear
       - constant
-      - linear
-      - quadratic
+      - quadrratic
     - So... what is Big-O?
-      - You can measure the speed of code using timing benchmarks but there's a faster, more descriptive way of evaluating code performance at scale.
-Instead of running the code under various conditions and recording the results, you will instead learn to read code and determine the rate of growth through analysis.
-This is called complexity analysis and expressed using big-O notation.
-      - standard mathematical notation that shows how efficient an algorithm is in the worst-case scenario relative to its input size
+      - how code slows as data grows.
+      - The "O" in big-O stands for "order" which means that it is not concerned with exact values: instead, it is used to describe the general shape of the growth curve.

 ## Simplifying Big-O